sandermvanvliet/RoadCaptain/site/content/features/route-sharing.md

 ![Screenshot of the new save file dialog showing the repository options](/images/route-sharing-step-2-repository.png)

-Once the route has been saved, you can easily find it again by using the _Open route_ action and search for it in the repository you selected:
+Once the route has been saved, you can easily find it again on the main screen of Route Builder which lists all the routes you've created:

 ![Screenshot of the search route dialog](/images/route-sharing-step-3-search.png)